 Smoke inhalation can incapacitate and kill very quickly.
 Keep a fire mask easily accessible in your bedroom so you can quickly put it on if a fire starts at night.
 A fire mask is even more important if your escape route is long, for example if you live in an apartment building.

 A fire escape ladder can be hung over the edge of a window frame to allow you to safely escape the house from upstairs.
 Keep a fire escape ladder near a window that you are most likely to use as your emergency escape route.

 Preparing For A House Fire

 The most important step in preparing for a house fire is regularly checking that your smoke alarms work.
 Smoke alarms will give you an early warning about a fire and will wake you if a fire starts in the night.
-Being warned about a fire gives you a chance of being able to escape from the house before being overcome by smoke, or before the fire spreads to block escape routes.
+You will have a much better chance of safely escaping the fire than without a smoke alarm.

 Your bug out bag should include a first aid kit with equipment to deal with burns.
 This may be very important during a house fire, so make sure your bug out bag is easy to grab if you have to escape from the house very quickly during a house fire.